jemoi-walker-UCC/Net_Guardians_Best_Buy_Retail_Store_POS/README.md

 Limitations:
 •	Currently, inventory resets if the program is closed.
 •	The system is Command Line Interface based rather than GUI-based.
-• While the system handles don't casing (e.g., "bread" vs "Bread"), it requires correct spelling of the product names.
+• While the system doesn't handle casing (e.g., "bread" vs "Bread"), it requires correct spelling of the product names.